vorteX-io-codes/technical-assessment-devops-template/README.md

 Deploy you lambda application in the cluster.

-Write a small bash script to invoke the lambda function deployed in the cluster using `curl`.
+Write a small bash script to invoke the lambda function deployed in the cluster using `curl` with the event files of `events`.
 ```bash
 ...
 ```

-Propose a solution to automate the cluster provisioning localy and the deployment of the lambda application.
+Propose a solution to automate the cluster provisioning locally and the deployment of the lambda application.